deislabs/bindle/docs/label-spec.md

 setting = "one"
 ```

-The purpose of dividing features into sections is to enforce a top-level grouping mechanism to divide similar properties up.
+The purpose of dividing features into sections is to enforce a top-level grouping mechanism to divide similar properties.
 By convention, `SECTION_NAME` MAY be either the name of the specific runtime or of a group of related configuration parameters.

 For example, consider a two-section feature set: